-Also there are two links to the default Backup settings and Restore settings on the Configure tab.
+Also there are two buttons with the default Backup settings and Restore settings on the Configure tab.
+Click the Backup settings or Restore settings button to open the backup/restore settings page where you can set up the defaults for all the backup/restore tasks.
 These backup/restore settings, as well as other settings, are described in detail in the "Managing settings" section (p.
-105).
+103).